lisds/project-daylight-robbery/CODE_OF_CONDUCT.md

 #### Considerate

-Members of the community are considerate of their peers.
-We are thoughtful when addressing the efforts of others, keeping in mind that often-times the labor was completed simply for the good of the community.
+Members of the project are considerate of their peers.
+We are thoughtful when addressing the efforts of others, keeping in mind that often-times the labor was completed simply for the good of the project.
 We are attentive in our communications, whether in person or online, and we are tactful when approaching differing views.

 #### Careful in the words we choose